-As North Texas residents awake the morning after the year’s first tornado strike in the Dallas-Fort Worth region, the issue of homeowners insurance is likely to be on the minds of many.
+As North Texas residents awake the morning after the year’s first tornado strike in the Fort Worth region, the issue of homeowners insurance is likely to be on the minds of many.

 Last night, severe weather injured at least five people in the DFW area.
 Hail the size of grapefruits caused massive damage in Denton, while areas such as Frisco and Farmersville saw softball and golf ball-sized hail.

 Meanwhile, severe winds battered much of Hunt County and Hopkins County, with tornadoes touching down and destroying homes and commercial properties alike in Greenville and Celeste.

 This, just two days after it was revealed that 2013 was a remarkably profitable year for home insurance companies in Texas.

 Overall, companies such as Allstate, Farmers, and State Farm collected a total of $6.8 billion in homeowner premiums according to the Texas Department of Insurance, yet they paid out only $3 billion for insured losses.